 AG_OpenNetSocket() creates a new data source using a network socket (see AG_Net(3)).

 The AG_CloseDataSource() function closes the data source, freeing any data allocated by the AG_DataSource layer (such as the data buffer allocated by AG_OpenAutoCore()).
 For network sockets opened with AG_OpenNetSocket(), the underlying socket is left open.

 AG_Read() reads size bytes from the data source into the destination buffer buf.
 AG_Write() writes size bytes from the source buffer buf to the destination data source.
 AG_ReadAt() and AG_WriteAt() allow a source/target position (byte offset) to be specified.
-These functions all return 0 on success or -1 if an error has occured.
+If an error has occurred, return -1 with an error message, otherwise 0 on success.
 Partial transfers are treated as errors.